22 gifts to help celebrate the Virgo in your life | CNN Underscored

 Natural Himalayan Salt Lamp ($39.99; amazon.com)

-This Himalayan salt lamp is a practical yet peaceful addition to any Virgo home, and its soothing ambiance and pure crystal rock salt will bring them closer to the Earth.
+This Himalayan salt lamp is a practical yet peaceful addition to any Virgo home, and its soothing ambiance and pure crystal rock salt will bring them closer to the earth.

 Lovebox Spinning Heart Messenger ($100; uncommongoods.com)